tinacms/tina.io/content/docs/schema.md

 }
 ```

-This will result in a resolvable node in your GraphQL structure (Don't worry, We'll discuss how to use the GraphQL API later)
+This will result in a resolvable node in your GraphQL structure (Don't worry, we'll discuss how to use the GraphQL API later)

 ```graphql
 {